Chen Lifu

-Chen Lifu (陈立夫 (陳立夫, Chén lì-fū, Ch'en Li-fu); 21 August 1900 – 8 February 2001) was a politician in the Republic of China.
+Chen Lifu (陈立夫 (陳立夫, Chén lì-fū, Ch'en Li-fu); 21 August 1900 – 8 February 2001) was a Chinese politician in the Republic of China.
 He was a close advisor of Chiang Kai-shek.
 With his brother Chen Guofu, he led the CC Clique within the Kuomintang.

 Life and career

 Chen was born in modern Wuxing District, Huzhou, Zhejiang in 1900.
 His father, Chen Qiye and his uncles, Chen Qimei and Chen Qicai were all anti-Qing revolutionaries and later Kuomintang members.
 In 1925, he formally joined the Kuomintang (KMT) in San Francisco after receiving his master's degree in mining engineering from the University of Pittsburgh.
 On 9 January 1926, Chiang Kai-shek hired Chen as his confidential secretary.
-In 1927, Chiang appointed Chen to head the Investigation Section of the Organization Department of the KMT Chen and elder brother Chen Guofu became heads of the Kuomintang's secret service, leading a political faction known as the CC Clique.
+In 1927, Chiang appointed Chen to head the Investigation Section of the Organization Department of the KMT Chen and elder brother Chen Guofu became heads of the KMT's secret service, leading a political faction known as the CC Clique.

+Regarding the KMT's modernization policy, Chen stated in 1930 that "from this point forward, psychological reconstruction will be fundamentally attached to government reconstruction as its main program ... a revolutionary mentality must conform to the needs of a revolutionary government."

+Chen Lifu and Chiang Kai-shek in 1970 at Chiang's summer residence at Sun Moon Lake, Taiwan.

 In late 1935, China faced the looming threat of war with Japan, and Chiang decided to send Chen to the Soviet Union to negotiate a treaty of mutual military assistance.
 However, Chen flew to Berlin in disguise, and while preparing to go on to Moscow, preliminary negotiations broke down and he was recalled.
 In the fall of 1936, Chen was Chiang's representative at a series of secret meetings with Chinese Communist Party representative Pan Hannian, where the two sides attempted to negotiate a united front against the Japanese.
 This attempt failed, leading to the Xi'an Incident.